George Keppel, 3rd Earl of Albemarle: Military career and death

 In July 1762 with the outbreak of war with Spain and the change of government in Britain (the Earl Bute was now prime minister), Albermarle was finally given a command, the expedition to Cuba; the capital of the Spanish colonial empire.
 The operational control of the campaign was in reality conducted by Albermarle's more experienced subordinate in the army Colonel George Elliott and the naval commander George Pocock.
 During the campaign Albemarle made several requests for the Spanish garrison to surrender, offering generous terms of capitulation however the Spanish Governor Prado refused to entertain any thought of capitulation until the final Spanish fortress at la Punta had been silenced and he was left with no choice.

 The campaign was extraordinarily successful for its time, given the military strength of the target and the fact that similar such enterprises conducted by Britain in previous decades had ended in disaster.
 The British force reduced the powerful Spanish fortresses protecting the city and inflicted 11,670 casualties on the Spanish in return for British casualties being under half of that number.
 However many British soldiers were lost to disease.
 In addition to the capture of the second capital of the Spanish Empire, 10 ships of the line, 2 frigates, 2 sloops and 100 merchant ships were captured.
 The humiliating Spanish defeat helped end the war in the favour of the British.

-For Albermale, the campaign was lucrative.
+For Albemale, the campaign was lucrative.
 He received more than 122,000 pounds in prize money, enabling him to buy Quidenham Hall in Norfolk, England, which became his family seat.
 Albermale however fell victim to the tropical ailments that commonly afflicted soldiers and sailors of the era and his health suffered badly from relapses until his death.